Paul Murray (admiral)

 Vice Admiral Paul Murray SSAS SD SM MMM is a retired South African Navy officer who served as Chief of Staff Finance for the South African Defence Force before his retirement in 1993.

 Naval career

+Paul Murray was a surface combat officer who served as a Bridge Watchkeeping Officer, Gunnery Officer and Executive Officer aboard various vessels.
+He later served as Director Budgeting and Programming for the SADF.
+He served as Chief Director Finances under V Adm Marthinus Bekker.

 He was promoted to vice admiral in 1990.

 He was promoted to rear admiral on 1 January 1989 and appointed Chief Director:Finances at SADF Headquarters.

 Awards and decorations

 He was awarded the Star of South Africa, Silver in the 1994 National Honours.